michael2012z/BitBible/markdown/KJV/files/1Chr.md

 16. Whose sisters were Zeruiah, and Abigail.
 And the sons of Zeruiah; Abishai, and Joab, and Asahel, three.

-17. And Abigail bare Amasa: and the father of Amasa was Jether the Ishmeelite.Jether…: also called, Ithra an Israelite
+17. And Abigail bare Amasa: and the father of Amasa was Jether the Ishmeelite.

 18. And Caleb the son of Hezron begat children of Azubah his wife, and of Jerioth: her sons are these; Jesher, and Shobab, and Ardon.